-When seeking a personal glimpse into history that offers juicy facts, look no further than Associate Professor of History Kathleen Feeley.
+When seeking a personal glimpse into history that offers juicy facts, look no further than Associate Professor of History and Interim Dean Kathleen Feeley.
 Whether she’s lecturing in class, chatting informally on campus or drafting her latest book, Feeley dishes little-known facts that tantalize and inspire.

 Her latest book, Mary Pickford: Hollywood and the New Woman, reveals how the silent film star rose to become one of the entertainment industry’s major players.